 This time we were caught cold.
+Everyone had to think on their own.

 This Tootsie was happy to see Mom and Dad.
 She walked toward us, to look us over.
 As she took steps toward us, we all backed up against the wall.